top of page

 Body Recomposition Before and After 40 — What the Results Actually Look Like

-Not because the transformations aren't real.
+Not because the transformations are not real.
 They often are.
-But because the format collapses an enormously complex biological process into two snapshots — and in doing so, it systematically misleads adults over 40 about what to expect, what to measure, and what success actually looks like.
+But because the format collapses an enormously complex biological process into two snapshots.
+In doing so, it systematically misleads adults over 40 about what to expect, what to measure, and what success actually looks like.

 Body recomposition before and after 40 is not a 12-week story.
 It is not primarily a scale story.
 And it is not a story about discipline.
 It is a story about biology — specifically, about restoring the biological environment that allows the body to simultaneously build lean tissue and reduce fat mass.
 Understanding what that looks like in practice changes everything about how you approach the process and how you evaluate your progress along the way.